adzerk/micro-html-template/README.md

 Features:

 * **Small feature set** &mdash; focused on simple value replacement and filters.
-* **Small runtime** &mdash; minimize the amount of JavaScript needed to render precompiled templates in the client.
+* **Small runtime** &mdash; the JavaScript needed to render compiled templates in the client is about 1.1KB, uncompressed.
-* **Small precompiled size** &mdash; minimize the size of the JavaScript generated for precompiled templates.
+* **Small precompiled size** &mdash; compiled templates are approximately the same size as the templates themselves.
 * **Contextual escaping** &mdash; [anti-XSS escaping policies][owasp-xss] are applied automatically based on the HTML context.